-Activity Description Asset Data Integrity Monthly reports are run to ensure data accuracy and completeness.
+Activity Description Asset Creation As-built plans are reviewed on receipt for completeness and adherence to the Nelson Tasman Land Development Manual.
+If anomalies are discovered during data entry, these are investigated and corrected.
+As-built information and accompanying documentation is required to accompany maintenance contract claims.
+Asset Data Integrity Monthly reports are run to ensure data accuracy and completeness.
 Stormwater, water, wastewater, coastal structures, solid waste and streetlight assets are shown on the corporate GIS browser, Explore Tasman, and viewers are encouraged to report anomalies to the Activity Planning Data Management team.
 Operations Audits of a percentage of contract maintenance works are done every month to ensure that performance standards are maintained.
 Failure to comply with standards is often linked to financial penalties for the contractor.
 Levels of Service Key performance indicators are reported annually via the Council's Annual Report.
 This is audited by the Office of the Auditor General.
 Reports to the Council All reports that are presented to the Council by staff are reviewed and approved by the Senior Management Team prior to release.